pbayer/DiscreteEventsCompanion.jl/docs/src/actors.md

 # Actors

-Investigated DES, models and simulations tend to get bigger and more complex.
+DES under investigation, models and simulations tend to get bigger and more complex.
 Likewise we want to use the available computing power of parallel and distributed systems.
 Actors are a way to model larger and more complex systems and at the same time to use the available computing power.

 > Actors are a more powerful computational agent than sequential
 > processes ...
 >
 > ...  in the context of parallel systems, the degree to which a computation can be *distributed* over its lifetime is an important consideration.
 Creation of new actors provides the ability to abstractly increase the distributivity of the computation as it evolves. [^1]

+`DiscreteEvents` introduces [actors](https://en.wikipedia.org/wiki/Actor_model) to represent entities in DES and to distribute those entities over parallel cores of modern computers.

+> Actor systems and actors have the following basic characteristics:
+>
+> - *Communication via direct asynchronous messaging*: ...
+> - *State machines*: Actor support finite state machines.
+When an actor transitions to some expected state, it can modify its behavior in preparation for future messages.
+By *becoming* another kind of message handler, the actor implements a finite state machine.
+> - *Share nothing*: Actors do not share their mutable state ...
+> - *Lock-free concurrency*: ... actors never need to attempt to lock their state before reacting to a message. ...
+> - *Parallelism*: ...
+Parallelism with the Actor model tends to fit well when one higher-level actor can dispatch tasks across several subordinate actors, perhaps even in a complex task processing hierarchy.
+> - *Actors come in systems*: ... [^2]

+Actor systems allow to represent and compose DES in a new way.
+They can

+- represent hierarchy (e.g. UML state machines, different system levels ...),
+- model structural changes in systems (e.g. making more servers available if load gets too high),

 !!! note

     `DiscreteEvents` has no builtin support for actors yet.
-Therefore I want to mention and show some of the possibilities right now.
-But this has to be explored further.

-For explorations into actors I have written a basic actor library: [`YAActL`](https://github.com/pbayer/YAActL.jl).
+For explorations into actors we use [`YAActL`](https://github.com/pbayer/YAActL.jl).

 ## Dynamical state machines